Ja'Marr Chase Player Prop Bets for NFL Week 9 | Cincinnati vs. Cleveland 11/7/2021

 Recent Performances

-- Chase put together a 32-yard performance against the Jets last week on three catches while being targeted nine times and scoring one touchdown.
+- In last week's matchup with the Jets, Chase reeled in three passes for 32 yards and scored one touchdown while being targeted nine times.

-- In his last three games, Chase racked up 15 catches on 25 targets and averaged 110.0 receiving yards with two touchdowns.
+- In his last three games, Chase's 15 receptions are good enough for 330 yards (110.0 ypg) and two touchdowns.
+He's been targeted 25 times.

 Chase's Cincinnati Teammates